saifulkhan/storytelling-vis/README.md

 await textBox.move(Coordinate, delay, duration);
 ```

-Group multiple actions to a single object,
+A feature may be shown using multiple actions combined, to group those actions together into a single object we use `ActionGroup` class.
+Creation of action group is as follows.

 ```ts
 new ActionGroup()